andrew/ultimate-awesome/README.md

 - [awesome-official-statistics-software](https://github.com/SNStatComp/awesome-official-statistics-software) - An awesome list of statistical software for creating and accessing official statistics.
 - [awesome-websites](https://github.com/StanForever/awesome-websites) - A curated list of awesome websites.
 - [Awesome-pose-transfer](https://github.com/Zhangjinso/Awesome-pose-transfer) - A collection of papers and codes for human pose transfer.
+- [WinUI-3-Apps-List](https://github.com/DesignLipsx/WinUI-3-Apps-List) - A curated collection of over 300+ apps that embrace the WinUI 3 Design.
 - [awesome-free-startup-resources](https://github.com/jasonnoahchoi/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
 Many thanks for the start of such an awesome list.
 - [awesome-linux-customization](https://github.com/myugan/awesome-linux-customization) - :books: An awesome list of customization tools for your UN*X/Linux desktop.
 - [awesome-tensorlayer](https://github.com/tensorlayer/awesome-tensorlayer) - A curated list of dedicated resources and applications.